-State Environmental Planning Policy (Infrastructure) 2007 assists the NSW Government, local councils and the communities they support by simplifying the process for providing infrastructure like hospitals, roads, railways, emergency services, water supply and electricity delivery.
+The State Environmental Planning Policy Infrastructure (2007) assists the NSW Government, private infrastructure providers, local councils and the communities they support by simplifying the process for providing infrastructure like hospitals, roads, railways, emergency services, water supply and electricity delivery.

-The Infrastructure SEPP plays a key part delivering the NSW Government’s infrastructure works.
+The Infrastructure SEPP plays a key role in helping to deliver the NSW Government’s infrastructure works.

-On 15 December 2017, the NSW Government finalised amendments to the Infrastructure SEPP.
-The amendments make it easier and faster to deliver and maintain infrastructure, including new provisions for health service facilities, public administration buildings, state sports and recreation centres, and lead-in sewer and water infrastructure.
-They also seek to optimise the use of commuter hubs and enable councils to better manage and maintain their lands, including their operational lands.
+Amendments to the Infrastructure SEPP made in December 2017 included new provisions for health service facilities, public administration buildings, state sports and recreation centres, and lead-in sewer and water infrastructure.
+They also optimised the use of commuter hubs and enabled councils to better manage and maintain their lands, including their operational lands.

-View the Infrastructure SEPP amendment on the NSW legislation website.
+View the new Infrastructure SEPP amendments on the NSW legislation website.

 Community guide (January 2008)